glennmckechnie/weewx-sqlbackup/README.md

 To add data from another of these files, you need to do some editing.

-If you want to use more than one file...
+## SO, If you want to use more than one file...

 We need:-